mouhamed-ali/spring-boot-examples/README.md

 This repository contains example projects for the different Spring boot modules to showcase the framework and how to use the features provided by the different modules.

+## Prerequisites

+Java 8 or above

+Maven 3.6.0

 ## Authors

 * **Amdouni Mohamed Ali** - *Initial work* - [github](https://github.com/amdouni-mohamed-ali)